PlanB-Network/bitcoin-educational-content/courses/lnp201/en.md

 There are two types of fee:

 - a fixed fee regardless of the amount: 1 SAT (default but can be modified)
-- a variable fee (0.01% by default)
+- a variable fee (1 ppm by default)

 Fee example: